Jeep Grand Cherokee (WK): Changes for the 2005-2010 Jeep Grand Cherokee WK

 For MY 2006, production started on July 5, 2005, and concluded on June 30, 2006.
 Sales began in September 2005.
 A 65th Anniversary Edition was introduced, which temporarily replaced the Rocky Mountain Edition trim level.
-The Overland trim level was new, as was an SRT-8 trim level that went into production on November 5, 2005, and went on sale December 20, 2005.
-The A/M-F/M stereo with both cassette player and six-disc, in-dash CD/MP3 changer is discontinued.
+The Overland trim level was new, as was an SRT8 trim level that went into production on November 5, 2005, and went on sale December 20, 2005.
+The AM/FM stereo with both cassette player and six-disc, in-dash CD/MP3 changer is discontinued.
 A new 3.0L CRD Diesel V6 engine debuts for both the Limited and Overland trim levels in mid-2006.

-For MY 2007, production started on July 17, 2006 (SRT-8, early August) and concluded on July 13, 2007.
+For MY 2007, production started on July 17, 2006 (SRT8, early August) and concluded on July 13, 2007.
 Sales began on September 1, 2006.
 The base Grand Cherokee Laredo gains exterior color-keyed door handles and rear brow, and revised tail lamps.
 The 26F and 28F Packages for the base Laredo trim level are now discontinued, though a 28E Package is now available for Laredo for those who desire a base model with a V8 engine.
 The Rocky Mountain Edition returns for 2007.
 In some states, the 4.7 L PowerTech V8 engine is now FlexFuel-capable, and can now run on E85 Ethanol.

 For MY 2008, production commenced on July 16, 2007, and concluded on July 11, 2008.
 A mid-cycle restyling was launched on September 1, 2007, with a revised front clip and new tire and wheel combinations.
 A revised interior includes the latest infotainment systems, including touch-screen radios, as well as Sirius Backseat TV for rear seat passengers, a new steering wheel, a revised gauge cluster, and revised interior trim.
 The seat fabrics and trims are revised on all models.
 Midyear, the 4.7 L PowerTech V8 gets a power boost, now producing 305 horsepower, up 70 horsepower from its previous power rating.
 The 3.0L CRD Diesel V6 engine was also discontinued mid-year 2008.
 Heated rear seats are now an option on some models, as is a 115 V AC household-style power outlet.
 The 5.7 L HEMI V8 engine also gets a power boost, now producing 360 horsepower, up 15 horsepower from its previous power rating.

 For MY 2009, production began on August 11, 2008, and concluded on August 10, 2009.
 The 3.0L CRD Diesel V6 engine was discontinued, while an S Limited trim level, which had been available in Europe, was introduced to the United States.